 Step 1: Create a table with all of the different content features on Twitter

-This can include a text-only tweet, livestream, tweets with graphics, running polls, sharing video, sharing audio…etc. Now you know what is possible.
+This can include a text-only tweet, live videos, tweets with graphics, running polls, sharing video, sharing audio…etc.

-Step 2: Go through the table and think of a content idea, based on your podcast episode, for each feature in Twitter
+Step 2: Think of a content idea for each feature

 You can now use the table as a basis for your repurposed podcast content.

-You could start a conversation going by sharing an opinion about the podcast topic…maybe even something controversial?!
+Start a conversation by sharing an opinion about the podcast topic.

-Could you do a livestream to discuss the topic of your podcast?
-Maybe you could invite a guest to join you?
-Maybe you could do a Q&A answering people’s questions on the topic, and ask them to take a listen of your podcast afterwards to find out more.
+Could you do a live video to discuss the topic?
+Maybe you could invite a guest to join you, or do a Q&A answering people’s questions.

 You could create some video content based on the podcast episode.
-Short, teaser videos sharing some of the key points made?
+Short, teaser videos sharing some of the key points.
 Could you run a poll?